Access articles and books for free

 Citation/export in library databases

 Use the citation and/or export function in library databases for temporary lists and bulk exporting.
-Always export citations to an independent system for longer-term storage and organization: Zotero, email, Word document, Google doc, or whatever works for you.
+Always export citations to an independent system for longer-term storage and organization, whether Zotero, email, Word document, Google doc, or whatever works for you.

 - use the quotation-mark icon to format the citation in MLA, APA, or Chicago style